rafalp/Misago/dev-docs/plugins/hooks/validate-post-hook.md

 # `validate_post_hook`

-This hook wraps a standard function used by Misago to validate post contents.
-Raises `ValidationError` if they are invalid.
+This hook allows plugins to replace or extend the standard logic used to validate post contents.

 Post contents are represented as a `ParsingResult` object with the following attributes: